Ruesha Littlejohn: Club career

+On 12 March 2025, Shamrock Rovers announced that they had signed Littlejohn.
+On 30 June 2025, it was announced that Littlejohn was departing the club to pursue full-time football opportunities during the July transfer window, based on an existing agreement between the club and player.

+Crystal Palace

+On 20 September 2025, Crystal Palace announced the signing of Littlejohn, 3 months after her departure from Shamrock Rovers.

 International career

 Scotland

 Littlejohn represented Scotland at Under-15 and Under-17 level.
 At the Under-19 age group, Littlejohn was part of the side which qualified for the 2008 UEFA Women's Under-19 Championship in France.
 She scored Scotland's only goal in a 3–1 defeat to England at the final tournament group stage.
 Littlejohn scored 12 goals in her 15 appearances for Scotland's Under-19s.

 Scotland's senior national team coach Anna Signeul excluded Littlejohn due to personal differences: "Em, well, the senior manager wasn’t a fan of mine.
 I think she thought I had too much carry on, a little personality, and she wasn’t really into that."

 Ireland

 After three years of not playing internationally, Littlejohn's situation caught the eye of Arsenal teammates Emma Byrne, Yvonne Tracy and Niamh Fahey.
 They alerted the FAI to her eligibility through her maternal grandparents.

 In February 2012 Littlejohn received her first call–up to the senior Republic of Ireland squad, for the 2012 Algarve Cup.
 She made her debut with the Irish national team against Hungary at the final game of the Algarve Cup on 7 March 2012.
 Ireland won 2–1 to avoid a last place finish.
 Altogether Littlejohn has so far been capped over 60 times by the Irish.
+She was named in Vera Pauw's squad for the 2023 Women's World Cup.